 The ISAP Board of Directors governs the Society and is composed of elected Directors, Directors appointed by Patron members, Directors appointed by Association Members, and the immediate Past-Chair.
 The Board also consists of ex-officio members represented by the Chairs of the ISAP Technical Committees (TC).
 The Board appoints the Executive Committee with powers as it shall see fit, subject to regulation of the By-Laws.
 The Executive Committee members include four elected officials of the Board – Chair, Vice-Chair, Secretary, and Treasurer – plus the immediate Past-Chair and Executive Administrator.
-The schedule of appointments as of January 2017 is listed below.

 Executive Committee Members

 Luis Guillermo Loría-Salazar earned his degree in Civil Engineering at the University of Costa Rica in 1998.
 In 2007 he obtained his master’s degree at the University of Nevada, in Reno, United States of America.
 He continued his work at the same university, and in 2011 he earned his PhD.
 In 2014 he was conferred the rank of professor at the University of Costa Rica.
 Dr. Loria-Salazar has been acknowledged as a consultant in the field of design and analysis of materials, teaching courses in several countries in the region.